cs1302uga/cs1302-tutorials/visibility/visibility.rst

 Introduction
 ************

-Java has four different **visibility** options for **access control** that can be used in the declaration of class members (i.e., methods, variables, and constants).
+Java has four different **visibility** options that can be used to facilitate **access control**, i.e., to control access to certain things that we declare.
-When you indicate that a class member has a particular **visibility** in your code, you communicate to the compiler the set of places in the code that are allowed to access that thing.
+When you declare that something has a particular **visibility** in your code, you communicate to the compiler the set of places in the code that are allowed to access that thing.
 The term "access" simply means to "use from elsewhere in the code."
 With that in mind, throughout this tutorial we will use "visible from"